kelesi/sigil-radio/README.md

 Working on iPhone 2G IOS version:

 Prerequisities:
+---
  - Cydia
  - wget
  - Erica utilities (play binary)
  - bash

-### Usage
+Usage
+---
     functions.sh - helper functions

-charging_wifiupdown.sh - handles the detection of charging and can start an optional script (play_radio.sh)

-play_radio.sh - plays a online stream passed as a input parameter

-chargin_radio - my custom example script, where the online mp3 stream is specified and runs the above scripts

-com.sigil.radio.plist - example plist file to register the example script as application that start automatically
+    charging_wifiupdown.sh - handles the detection of charging and can start an optional script (play_radio.sh) play_radio.sh - plays a online stream passed as a input parameter chargin_radio - my custom example script, where the online mp3 stream is specified and runs the above scripts com.sigil.radio.plist - example plist file to register the example script as application that start automatically

 To register the plist:
     launchctl load /private/var/root/com.sigil.radio.plist

 To unregister the plist:
     launchctl unload /private/var/root/com.sigil.radio.plist

-Note: When you register the plist file, the script will be run automatically on iPhone start and the script will be automatically restarted by IOS when it's killed.
+>Note: When you register the plist file, the script will be run automatically on iPhone start and the script will be automatically restarted by IOS when it's killed.